slarmoo/.github/profile/css/startUpCss/startUpCss.md

 ## Grading Rubric

 - (Required) Simon CSS deployed to your production environment
-- (Required) A link to your GitHub startup repository
+- (Required) A link to your GitHub startup repository prominently display on your home page
 - Properly styled CSS
   - 20% Header, footer, and main content body
   - 20% Navigation elements